-5.1.
-For uranium fuel fabrication facilities, the criteria used for the construction of the building and the fabrication of the process equipment and components used in the facility and for their installation should be the same as or more stringent than those used for the non-nuclear chemical industry, and should be specified as part of the design (e.g. seismic design).
+- 5.1.
+For conversion facilities and enrichment facilities, the criteria used for the construction of the building and the fabrication of the process equipment and components used in the facility and for their installation, should be the same as or more stringent than those used for the non-nuclear chemical industry, and should be specified as part of the design (e.g. seismic design). - 5.2.

-5.2.
 The extent of regulatory involvement in construction should be commensurate with the hazards posed by the facility over its lifetime.
-In addition to the process by which the operating organization maintains control over construction, frequent visits to the construction site should be used to provide feedback of information to the construction contractor to prevent future operational problems.

-5.3.
-Current good practices should be used for building construction and for the fabrication and installation of facility equipment.
+In addition to the process by which the operating organization maintains control over construction, frequent visits to the construction site should be used to provide feedback of information to the construction contractor to avoid future operational problems. - 5.3.
+Enrichment facilities are complex mechanical facilities and, as such, modularized components should be used in their construction.
+This enables equipment to be tested and proven at manufacturers' shops before its installation at the enrichment facility.
+This will also aid commissioning, maintenance and decommissioning of the facility.
+Components and cables in an enrichment facility should be clearly labelled, owing to the complexity of the control systems. - 5.4.

-5.4.
 The construction and commissioning phases may overlap.
-Construction work in an environment in which nuclear material is present owing to commissioning may be significantly more difficult and time consuming than when no radioactive material is present.
+Construction work in an environment in which nuclear material is present owing to commissioning can be significantly more difficult and time consuming than when no radioactive material is present.